practicalcomputerscience/MicrobenchmarkGPHLlanguages/02 - execution times/README.md

 ---

-### Java native languages Scala, Kotlin and Clojure and their speedup with the GraalVM
+### Java native languages Scala, Kotlin, Clojure and Ballerina and their speedup with the GraalVM

 GraalVM for the compilation of an ahead-of-time (AOT) native image, that is an standalone, binary executable for Linux :